deleeuw/jansweb/content/post/wijsen/_index.md

 **You have not worked on intelligence?**

-I have some publications about the IQ debate as it was called, together with Jos Jaspers, a professor of social psychology in Leiden at the time
+I have some publications about the IQ debate as it was called, together with Jos Jaspers, a professor of social psychology in Leiden at the time.
-# 6
-.
 Not much, but there&#39;s also some other stuff in psychometrical genetics.
 At the time I was pretty interested in what was then known as the IQ debate, I&#39;m not entirely sure if that&#39;s still the name of it, but I published some papers on that topic, and then of course, when I was editing the Journal of Educational Statistics, I had to be interested in test theory and similar things.
 So I published quite a bit on education as well, but always with a slant of data analysis and multivariate analysis.

 **What do you consider your biggest achievement?
 What you&#39;ll be remembered for?**